Jayaramu24/OAC_For_Heatwave_Workshop_101/Lab5-Develop Dashboards/README.md

 ![image](https://user-images.githubusercontent.com/90479726/133127213-7e2198bb-fdc8-4d57-9028-b2dfe66b856c.png)

-Now let us create another calculated measure as before.
+Now let us create another calculated measure as **Unique Customers**.
 This time, we will create the distinct count of customers from the orders table.
-The formula and syntax is as shown.
+The formula is: **count(distinct O.CUSTKEY)**.

 ![image](https://user-images.githubusercontent.com/90479726/133127297-df273bef-91e8-497c-904c-6a866fce188a.png)